pj1911/my-wiki/docs/Transformers-2-NLP.md

 Each conditional \(p(\mathbf{x}_n \mid \mathbf{x}_1,\ldots,\mathbf{x}_{n-1})\) could
 be stored as a table whose entries are estimated from frequency counts in the training corpus.
 But the size of these tables grows exponentially with the sequence length, so this direct approach is not feasible.
+Let us try to prove this in the following setup.

 **Setup**